MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/quickstarts/try-sample-label-tool.md

 ---
-title: "Quickstart: Label forms, train a model, and analyze forms using the Sample Labeling tool - Document Intelligence "
+title: "Quickstart: Label forms, train a model, and analyze forms using the Sample Labeling tool - Document Intelligence (formerly Form Recognizer)"
 titleSuffix: Azure AI services
 description: In this quickstart, learn to use the Document Intelligence Sample Labeling tool to manually label documents.
 Then train a custom document processing model with the labeled documents and use the model to extract key/value pairs.
 author: laujan